 - Soaked and sprouted nuts and seeds, in moderation, and their milks, homemade (but no pistachios or cashews, which are high-FODMAP foods)

 - Berries, cantaloupe, grapefruit, honeydew, kiwi, lemon, lime, mandarin, orange, tangerines- but all fruit in moderation, small amounts

 - Alfalfa, bamboo shoots, bean sprouts, bell peppers, bok choy, chives, cucumbers, carrots, eggplant, lettuce, leafy greens, pumpkin, rhubarb, all winter squash, tomatoes, zucchini, the green part of green onions, small amounts of garlic

 - Weak coffee, tea, most spices and herbs, as long as they are pure (no other ingredients), homemade broth, grass-fed butter or ghee, natural olives only (no ferrous gluconate, no vinegar, just olives, salt and olive oil, and citric acid okay), homemade aioli (see recipe below), onion powder (small amounts of dried onion may be okay for some), extra-virgin olive oil, black or white pepper, sea salt (must be “sea salt”), NuNaturals brand stevia (Reb 99 is dextrose-free), mustard powder, apple cider vinegar, coconut oil spray, if tolerated (very helpful for all grain-free baking)

 - Coconut, in small amounts, is tolerated by many.
 See this article for more specifics.

-o Grain-free waffle (revolutionary recipes in my cookbook~ newly released!) with walnuts and warmed blueberries (tossed with stevia, to taste, and a small amount of water to make a syrup)
+o Grain-free waffle (revolutionary recipes in my cookbook) with walnuts and warmed blueberries (tossed with stevia, to taste, and a small amount of water to make a syrup)

 o Scrambled or fried eggs or an omelet with spinach, bell peppers and aged cheddar cheese